major/rhel7stig-sphinx/doc/source/low.rst

 # grep hosts /etc/nsswitch.conf
 hosts:   files dns

-If the dns entry is missing from the host’s line in the “/etc/nsswitch.conf” file, the “/etc/resolv.conf” file must be empty.
+If the DNS entry is missing from the host’s line in the "/etc/nsswitch.conf" file, the "/etc/resolv.conf" file must be empty.

-Verify the “/etc/resolv.conf” file is empty with the following command:
+Verify the "/etc/resolv.conf" file is empty with the following command:

-# l s -al /etc/resolv.conf
+# ls -al /etc/resolv.conf
 -rw-r--r--  1 root root        0 Aug 19 08:31 resolv.conf

-If local host authentication is being used and the “/etc/resolv.conf” file is not empty, this is a finding.
+If local host authentication is being used and the "/etc/resolv.conf" file is not empty, this is a finding.

-If the dns entry is found on the host’s line of the “/etc/nsswitch.conf” file, verify the operating system is configured to use two or more name servers for DNS resolution.
+If the DNS entry is found on the host’s line of the "/etc/nsswitch.conf" file, verify the operating system is configured to use two or more name servers for DNS resolution.

 Determine the name servers used by the system with the following command: